 4.0 SITE REQUIREMENTS

 The fireplace opening should be inspected and repairs made where necessary.
-Any chair brick or fireback may be left in place, providing that the dimensional requirements for debris collection and spigot clearance are met.
+Any chair brick may be left in place.

-The opening WIDTH and HEIGHT dimensions should be between 375mm and 450mm wide, and 540mm (see note below) to 575mm high.
+The opening WIDTH and HEIGHT dimensions should be between 400mm and 440mm wide, and 550mm to 575mm high.